glua/gm_voxelate/README.md

 Welcome to the home of gm_voxelate, the configurable voxel module for Garrysmod.

 ## Links
 **NO EXTERNAL LINKS RIGHT NOW.
-A NEW FACEPUNCH THREA WILL BE CREATED FOR VERSION 0.3.0.**
+A NEW FACEPUNCH THREAD WILL BE CREATED FOR VERSION 0.3.0.**

 ## Documentation
 See the wiki in the sidebar.